alexARC26/alexARC26/README.md

 ![Model Performance by accuracy and F1 score](https://raw.githubusercontent.com/alexARC26/portfolio-classification-neural-networks/main/images/Results_Summary.png)

 **3. Upcoming Projects**
-Currently developing projects in NLP and time-series forecasting to further expand the portfolio—stay tuned for updates!
+Currently developing projects to further expand the portfolio—stay tuned for updates!

 ## How to Explore
 - Each project has a dedicated `README.md` with detailed descriptions, code, and results.